ooliver1/a-level-project/writeup.typ

 ===== Problem Decomposition

-The different steps the game would have to take are:
+The different components the game involves are:

++ Connecting to the network to play multiplayer
-- Take user input
++ Take user input and and serialise it to send to the server
-- Translate this into target and power
-- Send this to the server for processing
-- Check active items and apply them
-- Calculate the ball's movement
-- Check for collisions with obstacles
-- Check for collisions with other players
--
++ Process multiple players' movements on the server
++ Synchronise state to the client, which shows the ball(s) moving

+===== Divide and Conquer

+These steps can be solved on their own for the most part, as each component can be designed separately, and implemented modularly.

+===== Abstraction

+Many different abstractions can be done between these components.
+When movements are sent to the server, the server is not concerned with what buttons the user pressed, but what direction the ball will move in.
+This abstraction allows the server to process movement without having to worry about the input method.

+Similarly, the client should not have to process collisions with obstacles, but just show the ball moving via instructions from the server.
+This abstraction allows all players to have synchronised states easily, reduces processing on the client, and makes cheating harder.

 === Interview